AsoboStudio/glTF-Blender-IO-MSFS/README.md

 To install the Blender plugin please follow these simple steps:

+This version 1.3.x is compatable with Blender 3.3.x and below.
+This will not work with Blender 3.4 and higher.

 1. Close Blender if you have it open.
 2. Download the `glTF-Blender-IO-MSFS-<version>.zip` file.
 3. Decompress the contents of the file to a temporary location.